robren/old-pelican-based-blog/content/docker-build.md

-The **FROM** command illustrates some of the beauty and ease of the docker ecosystem, the fact that we can use a preconfigured container **nginx** and then adapt it makes life really simple. nginx is sufficiently qualified and unique, it refers to the docker image [nginx](https://hub.docker.com/_/nginx/).
-If we wanted to or did not trust this image we could of course start with a say a default ubuntu image and then install nginx inside of this image.
+The **FROM** command illustrates some of the beauty and ease of the docker ecosystem, the fact that we can use a preconfigured container **nginx** and then adapt it makes life really simple.
+We could use a more fully qualified image name containing the registry location username and tag, however docker defaults to the library image on the public docker hub registry.
+If we wanted to or
+did not trust this image we could of course start with a say a default ubuntu image and then install nginx inside of this image.